Virtual Poster Session

 Each presenter will have a page with your poster title, name, faculty mentor’s name, abstract, an image of your poster, and a three-minute video presentation summarizing your poster.

 Dec.
 8, 4 – 6 p.m.: Virtual Poster Session

 Dec.
 9, 12 – 1 p.m.: Keynote Speaker — Robert Winn, M.D.

 Dec.
 10, 4 – 5:30 p.m.: UFHCC Trainee Award Presentations

 Lecture title: Making Impact: Cancer Centers in the 21st Century

-Robert Winn, M.D., was appointed director of VCU Massey Cancer Center on December 2, 2019.
+Robert Winn, M.D., was appointed director of the Massey Cancer Center at Virginia Commonwealth University in Richmond, Virginia in December 2019.
 In this position, he oversees a cancer center designated by the National Cancer Institute that provides outstanding cancer care, conducts groundbreaking research to discover new treatments for cancer and offers high-quality education, training and community outreach programs.

 The UF Health Cancer Center awards up to five graduate students every year with $10,000 to recognize and support outstanding predoctoral candidates who are conducting innovative cancer research.
-Awardees give a three-minute thesis presentation at the Cancer Center’s annual research day.
-The following are this year’s awardees:
+Awardees will give a three-minute thesis presentation at the Cancer Center’s Virtual Research Symposium.

 - Bayli DiVita Dean